-\subsection{Design dimension 1: Model configuration}
+\subsection{Design Dimension 1: Model Configuration}

 As previously discussed, the model configuration--global, local, or hybrid-- is a fundamental aspect in model design, since it radically changes the type of model being used.
-Yet, this aspect is often left unspecified or motivated as an implementation detail.
-However, choosing between a local, global, or hybrid approach has several implications that should be properly discussed~\citep{montero2021PrinciplesLocalGlobal,januschowski2020criteria,salinas2020deepar}.
-For instance, it is often common to model any collection of synchronous time series as a single highly-dimensional multivariate time series and hence consider models such as
+Yet, it is often left unspecified or dealt with as an implementation detail.
+However, choosing between a local, global, or hybrid approach has several implications that should be properly discussed~\citep{salinas2020deepar,montero2021PrinciplesLocalGlobal,januschowski2020criteria}.
+For instance, as mentioned in \autoref{sec:intro}, it has been common to model any collection of synchronous time series as a single highly-dimensional multivariate time series and hence consider models such as

-However, this approach can scale poorly with the input's dimensionality.
-Indeed, in practice, several recent works (e.g., \citet{nie2023patchtst,liu2023itransformer}) have observed that processing each channel independently with the same parameters empirically yields better performance.
-As already mentioned, this is equivalent to adopting the well-known global approach, i.e., to processing related time series as
+However, this approach scales poorly with the input's dimensionality.
+Indeed, recent works (e.g., \citealt{nie2023patchtst,liu2023itransformer}) have observed that processing each channel independently with the same parameters empirically yields better performance.
+This corresponds to the well-known global approach, i.e., to processing related time series as